Brett Weaver

-Brett A. Weaver (born November 16, 1966, in Lafayette, Louisiana) is an American voice actor working with ADV Films, Funimation, OkraTron 5000, and Sentai Filmworks.
+Brett A. Weaver (born November 16, 1966) is an American voice actor.
 He is known for his roles in the English-language dubs of anime series.
 He lives in Austin, Texas with his wife, cartoonist and graphic novelist E.K.
 Weaver.

 Weaver got his start in radio before providing anime voice-over roles with ADV Films.
 He was also a member of a theatre group with fellow ADV alumni Chris Patton, Laura Chapman, Christine Auten, and Amanda Winn Lee.